 (We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases).

-While I was in the Bay of Islands I needed to see the natural wonder, the Kawiti Glow Worm Cave which was a magical cave with thousands of glow worms that lights the ceiling of the cave.
+Whilst I was in the Bay of Islands I needed to see the natural wonder, the Kawiti Glow Worm Cave.
+This was a magical cave with thousands of glow worms that lit the ceiling of the cave.
 Just tiny green/white lights the size of matchstick heads.

-The story of the of how the cave was found in 17th century was funny (how true, who knows), a woman was living in it & was stealing sweet potatoes from the farm next to the cave.
+The story of the of how the cave was found in the 17th century was funny (how true, who knows), a woman was living in it & was stealing sweet potatoes from the farm next to the cave.

 While you wait for your guided tour you can have a walk around the small rain forest next to the cave.
 Wear comfortable shoes and bring a light jacket for inside the cave.

-Then back on the bus to take us back to the ship, we made one last stop to see the oldest Stone House built in 1880.
-The drive was beautiful country side, lots of dairy farms, so we saw a lot of cows, hills and trees.
+Then back on the bus to take us back to the ship, we made one last stop to see the Oldest Stone House built in 1880.
+The drive was beautiful countryside, lots of dairy farms, so we saw a lot of cows, hills and trees.

 Love Lucy x